xeluxee/competitest.nvim/README.md

 	- `vertical_layout`: a table describing vertical split UI layout.
 For further details see [here](#customize-ui-layout)
 	- `total_height`: a value from 0 to 1, representing the ratio between total **horizontal** split height and relative window height
 	- `horizontal_layout`: a table describing horizontal split UI layout.
 For further details see [here](#customize-ui-layout)
+- `stress`: settings related to stress testing
+	- `generator`: settings related to stress test generator
+		- `exec`: command used to generate testcases
+		- `args`: arguments passed to the generator command
+	- `correct`: settings related to stress test correct program
+		- `exec`: command used to run correct program
+	- `solution`: settings related to stress test solution program
+		- `exec`: command used to run solution program
+	- `time_limit`: time limit for each test case, in milliseconds
+	- `seed_range`: range of random seeds
+	- `auto_continue`: whether to continue testing automatically
 - `save_current_file`: if true save current file before running testcases
 - `save_all_files`: if true save all the opened files before running testcases
 - `compile_directory`: execution directory of compiler, relatively to current file's path